collective/collective.quickupload/README.rst

 collective.quickupload.browser
 ------------------------------

-- A simple ajax view that can be called by any plone template.
+- A simple Ajax view that can be called by any Plone template.

-- This view is using a javascript multiple upload tool based on fileuploader.js (a fork with many ameliorations of http://valums.com/ajax-upload/) OR jquery.uploadify.js (based on flashupload, see also collective.uploadify plone product from which some parts of code have been taken)
+- This view is using a Javascript multiple upload tool based on ``fileuploader.js`` (a fork with many ameliorations of http://valums.com/ajax-upload/) OR jquery.uploadify.js (based on flashupload, see also `collective.uploadify`_ Plone product from which some parts of code have been taken)

-- By default the javascript only method is used : the fileuploader.js is a pure ajax file uploader which uses html5 multiple file fields and ajax upload post method.
-It's not a jquery plugin.
+- By default the Javascript only method is used : the fileuploader.js is a pure Ajax file uploader which uses HTML5 multiple file fields and Ajax upload post method.
+It's not a jQuery plugin.
 For modern browsers like FireFox 3.6+, Chrome, or Safari 4+, it offers drag and drop, multi-selection, and progress bar during upload.
 For other browsers (IE7, IE8, ...),  the script offers a graceful hidden iframe upload fall back.